Jack Simon, Baron Simon of Glaisdale: Lord-Lieutenancy

 He was appointed as a deputy lieutenant for North Yorkshire in 1973.

-Family
+Personal life and death

-He married his first wife, Gwendolen Evans, in 1934.
-She died in 1937.
+Simon married his first wife, actress Gwendolen Evans, in 1934.
+She died from tuberculosis in 1937.
 He married his second wife, Fay, in 1948; they had three sons.
 One, Sir Peregrine Simon, also became a barrister and High Court judge.

+Simon was raised in a Unitarian family of Jewish origin, but he later joined the Church of England.

+On 7 May 2006, Simon died at Chelsea and Westminster Hospital, at the age of 95.